United Republic of Tanzania

 Investment Opportunities

 The Tanzania Investment Centre (TIC) cooperates with entities to promote quality investments in Tanzania.
-With the support of TIB Development Bank Limited, many investment projects are seeking joint venture partnership.
+With the support of Tanzania Investment Bank and other financial institutions, many investment projects are seeking joint venture partnership.

-Regarding investment opportunities in the agricultural sector, fruit and vegetable processing has great potential because only 4% of Tanzania’s annual fruit and vegetable production of 2.75 million tons is processed.
-For instance, the rapid developing Avocado sub-sector in Tanzania offers a wide variety of opportunities for interested investors.
+Regarding investment opportunities in the agricultural sector, fruit and vegetable processing has great potential because only a small proportion of Tanzania’s annual fruit and vegetable production is processed.
+For instance, the rapidly developing avocado sub-sector in Tanzania offers a wide variety of opportunities for interested investors.
 In addition, Tanzania’s large livestock population allows the leather sector as well as the meat and dairy sector to have significant investment potential.

-Tanzania’s Wildlife Management Areas (WMA), which are areas exclusive for nurturing wildlife habitats, offers meaningful and profitable investment opportunities.
-Since WMAs are completely managed by local communities, investors’ support directly go to the social-economic wellbeing of surrounding communities.
-This also leads investors to explore investments in the tourism sectors such as tour operators, travel agencies, hotel management and construction, infrastructure ventures and training institutions to support the large influx tourists given Tanzania’s strong recovery from the pandemic.
+Tanzania’s Wildlife Management Areas (WMA), which are areas exclusive for nurturing wildlife habitats, offer meaningful and profitable investment opportunities.
+Since WMAs are completely managed by local communities, investors’ support directly goes to the socio-economic wellbeing of surrounding communities.
+This also leads investors to explore investments in the tourism sectors such as tour operators, travel agencies, hotel management and construction, infrastructure ventures and training institutions to support the continued growth in tourist arrivals and tourism receipts.